-Closing a sale does not mark the end of a transaction but the start of a vital relationship-building journey.
+Closing a sale does not mark the end of a transaction but the beginning of a long-term customer relationship.

-With 67% of customers having left a brand due to poor service, businesses must prioritize providing seamless after-sales service experiences to customers to show them their value doesn’t end at the point of sale; that they matter beyond the transaction.
+Businesses must prioritize providing seamless after-sales service experiences to customers to show them their value continues well beyond the point of sale.

 In this blog, we’ll explore what after-sales service entails, real-world examples, and actionable strategies to ensure customers feel valued long after their initial purchase.